Easily Lock and Protect Cells in Microsoft Excel

 The first step in this process is to unlock cells where you want to allow users to make changes to the data or formula:

-- Select the cells you wish to unlock.
+- Select the cells you want to unlock.

-- Right-click the selected cell(s) and choose Format Cells or press Control + 1.
-The Format Cells dialog appears.
+- Right-click the selected cell(s) and choose Format Cells or press Ctrl + 1.
+The Format Cells dialog box appears.

 - Click the Protection tab.